thongekchakrit/covid19-forex-airquality-an-analysis/README.md

 In response to the questions above, data wrangling and exploratory data analysis was performed in an attempt to analyze the datasets.
 The following modules was throughout this study: Pandas, numpy, seaborn, matplotlib, matplotlib.pyplot, folium, json, plotly express, request, prettyprint and beautifulsoup.

 ```
-The steps taken for data wrangling has been left out.
+The steps taken for data wrangling had been left out.

 The full process can be found using the link at the end of essay.
 ```